 Shelter guests may stay for seven days but after that time they must actively pursue employment and or housing.

 In 2013 we had 636 applicants and the needs continue to grow.
-Our 2017 records show we received calls representing 1,071 applicants.
-This represented 292 children and 102 veterans.
-Because of our family rooms, we were able to house 29 families with 55 children.
+Our 2019 records show we received calls representing 1,090 applicants.
+We were able to house 171 people.
+Because of our family rooms, we were able to house 25 families with 37 children as well as 42 veterans.

 BOARD OF DIRECTORS